bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hoyles.md

 ### Mathematical Profile (Excerpt):
 * We will, however, use the name Hoyles throughout this biography.
-* Celia, the youngest of her parents' three daughters, had older sisters Judith S French (born 1941) and Jane C French (born 1944).
-* Celia French (as she then was) and her two sisters were all outstanding tennis players with both Jane and Celia qualifying to play at Junior Wimbledon.
 * Jane and Celia competed in the Aberdare Cup on more than one occasion.
 * After graduating from Loughton County High School in 1964, Hoyles entered the University of Manchester where her main subject was mathematics.
 * Also in 1969, while continuing to teach in London schools, Hoyles began studying for a PGCE (the Post Graduate Certificate in Education teaching qualification) at the University of London.